Minneapolis Veterans Affairs Health Care System: Community Based Outpatient Clinics (CBOCs)

 The Minneapolis VAHCS also provides services to veterans through a network of community based outpatient clinics (CBOCs) in the greater Twin Cities metro area, rural Minnesota, and Western Wisconsin.
 These include facilities in Albert Lea (MN), Chippewa Falls (WI), Ely (MN), Hayward (WI), Hibbing (MN), Mankato (MN), Maplewood (MN), Ramsey (MN), Rice Lake (WI), Rochester (MN), Shakopee (MN), St. James (MN), and Superior (WI).
 Each CBOC facility is staffed and equipped to provide common outpatient healthcare services.
 In addition, the Minneapolis VAHCS delivers telemedicine from providers at the main Medical Center to improve access to specialty care services among veterans in rural locations for whom traveling regularly to the Minneapolis location would be prohibitive.
 All veterans enrolled in the Minneapolis VAHCS are eligible to use these outpatient clinics.

-Education and Research
+Education and research

 The Minneapolis VAHCS operates as a teaching hospital and medical research facility, and has active affiliations with the University of Minnesota's Medical School and School of Dentistry.
+The Minneapolis VA research program has 81,000 square feet of dedicated preclinical and clinical research space.
+The research program includes 140 investigators, conducting 250+ funded studies annually, with over 30 million dollars in overall annual research funding.
 The Medical Center typically hosts about 1,500 trainees across various healthcare specialties each year.
 Medical residents in medical, surgical, psychiatric, oral surgery and diagnostic specialties participate in training at the Medical Center.
 In addition, the Minneapolis VAHCS operates an American Psychological Association-accredited doctoral psychology internship program and supports social work internships.
 Multiple research laboratories conduct their work at the Minneapolis VAHCS independently and in affiliation with the University of Minnesota.
-There is a particular research emphasis on the assessment, treatment, and neuroscience correlates of mental illness and brain injury.
+There is a particular research emphasis on the assessment, treatment, and neuroscience correlates of pain and opioid addiction, implementation and outcomes research, prosthetics and adaptive technology, mental illness, and brain injury.